Punch-up in Piestany: Aftermath

 The IIHF held an emergency meeting in an arena office to decide how to handle the incident.
 Each team was represented by a delegate, and the meeting was chaired by IIHF President Günther Sabetzki.
 The delegates voted 7–1 in favour of ejecting both teams from the tournament, the lone dissenting vote being that of Canada's Dennis McDonald.
-McDonald was incensed by the voting: from the Canadians' perspective, Finland, Czechoslovakia and Sweden all stood to gain medal position by voting the two teams out, the Americans only promised support if other nations supported Canada, and Sabetzki could barely control his disdain for the Canadians.
+McDonald was incensed by the voting; from the Canadians' perspective, Finland, Czechoslovakia, and Sweden all stood to gain medal position by voting the two teams out, the Americans only promised support if other nations supported Canada, and Sabetzki could barely control his disdain for the Canadians.

-After voting to eject the two teams, IIHF officials banned the Soviets from the tournament banquet and medal ceremony but still invited Canada.
-McDonald stated the Canadians were not interested, Sabetzki and Czechoslovak officials ordered the Canadian team out of the arena within half an hour.
+After voting to expel the two teams, IIHF officials banned the Soviets from the tournament banquet and medal ceremony but still invited Canada.
+McDonald stated the Canadians were not interested, and Sabetzki and Czechoslovak officials ordered the Canadian team out of the arena within half an hour.
 They were met by armed soldiers who escorted them across the border and out of Czechoslovakia.
 The IIHF voided the standings of both teams.
 In the words of McDonald, "it was like we were never here."
 However, the other teams kept the points they gained in the matches against both teams.

 Both teams attempted to blame the other for allowing the violence to get out of hand.
 Soviet official Anatoly Kastriukov blamed a Canadian trainer for igniting hostilities by running over to the Soviet bench and punching one of their assistant coaches in the stomach.
 The Canadians, meanwhile, pointed to Davydov being the first off the bench as being the spark that led to the brawl.
 CBC commentator Don Cherry was one of the first to float a conspiracy theory that the Soviets had done so as a deliberate attempt to have Canada ejected, and therefore lose a medal.
 Alan Eagleson suggested that the IIHF's decision would have been different had it been the Soviets in contention for a medal, and not the Canadians.
 Soviet administrator Yuri Korolev expressed regret that the incident occurred but did not admit any guilt.
 He felt that the game should have been finished instead of both teams being disqualified from the tournament.